LeikvollE/interaction-highlighter/README.md

-# Example
+# Interaction Highlight
-An example greeter plugin
+A plugin highlighting interactions, similar to rs3